 Originally from Indonesia, nutmeg is a perennial plant whose fruit produces a hard grain covered with a membrane.

-However, the most crucial part of it are it’s various health benefits.
+However, the most crucial part of it are its various health benefits.

 The name nutmeg is of medieval origin, dating back to when not knowing the background of the spice it was commonly called walnut with the scent of musk.